ITR13/MelonGravityController/README.md

+Feel free to ask me any questions on discord: ITR#2941

 ### What it does
 Allows you to change the gravity with the press of a button.
 It reads \[Game Root Folder\]\UserData\GravityConfig.json to check for what gravity to set when what key is pressed.